 Note that there is a quota system for Thai Permanent Residency which is set by the Thai Immigration Bureau.
 These limit the number of applications each year.
 The current quota in Thailand is 100 applicants per nationality per year.
 You need to speak to a Thai immigration lawyer about your nationality quota as it works on a first come first served basis once a year if there are more than 100 applicants.

 Note that the Thai Permanent Residency applications open once a year.
 You need to ensure that your application is completed and submitted before the end of its closing date which is normally mid-December.
 Thai Immigration will notify you of your application status by post and via your lawyer, if you have appointed a lawyer for your application.
 The results are published by the Thai government in the government newspaper the following year normally around December month.
 As you will note that the process takes about a year to complete.

 Do you think you are qualified for Thai PR?

 Speak to our immigration lawyer Thailand.
-If you have read the above and your answer is a resounding YES, then you are best advised to start the Thai Permanent Residency application process as early as possible to ensure that all documentation is completed on time.
+If you have read the above and your answer is a resounding YES.
+Then you are best advised to start the Thai Permanent Residency application process as early as possible.
+This to ensure that all documentation is completed on time.
 You may start the procedure by calling us at G.A.M.
 Legal Alliance to speak with our Thai PR specialist at this number 02 611 2881 for an initial consultation.
 We shall be able to evaluate your qualifications and advise you to proceed should we think you are qualified.